PUSH PULL LEGS ROUTINE

 Unlike your other Pull workout, this starting exercise is not meant for progressively overloading strength movement patterns.
 Rather, this one focuses on reinforcing the hinge pattern.

-More importantly, you’re performing this exercise to allow for additional volume without the overload from a heavy weight.
+More importantly, you’re performing this lift to allow for additional volume without the overload from a heavy weight.

 Remember what I talked about above: By doing this variation of the Deadlift, you won’t have the competing factor with your Leg Day.